-You may have a fast heart rate or feel a fluttering in your chest (palpitations), feel light-headed or dizzy, or faint.
+You may have a fast heart rate or feel a fluttering in your chest (palpitations), feel chest pain, feel light-headed or dizzy, or faint.
 When you have these symptoms, it is called an episode.
-You may never have an episode, rarely have one, or have one once or twice a week.
+Some people do not have symptoms.

 Very rarely, a WPW episode can trigger a heart rhythm that can cause death.